asabuncuoglu13/equitable-ai-cookbook/docs/safety/assurance.md

 - **Property Arguments:** These are lower-level arguments that specify the properties of the system or project that contribute to achieving the goal claim.
 For example, property arguments for an "explainable" AI system could include the techniques used to interpret the model's outcomes or whether users can contest decisions based on the explanations provided.
 - **Strategy:** This element outlines the reasoning and approach used to develop the argument supporting the goal claim.
 Strategies help break down the argument into sub-arguments, making it easier to understand and evaluate.
 - **Evidence:** This is the foundation of the assurance case and provides the basis for trusting the validity of the arguments.
 Evidence can include empirical data, expert opinions, or adherence to technical standards.
 The type of evidence required will depend on the specific arguments being made.

-Use the [Trustworthy Ethical Assurance Platform](https://alan-turing-institute.github.io/AssurancePlatform/) to create your AI safety arguments.

 ### Practical Suggestions for Building Arguments